- A BAdmin Honours Degree in Public Administration or equivalent with an average of at least 65%.

 - A completed Postgraduate Diploma in Economic and Management Sciences can also be considered for admission to the Master’s programme in Entrepreneurship.

 Other programme-specific information

-Ten prescribed, compulsory modules as well as a mini-dissertation must be completed.
-Candidates must pass the module NME 801 before registering for the mini-dissertation (PAD 898).
+Seven prescribed modules as well as a mini-dissertation must be completed.
+The prescribed compulsory modules must be completed successfully before candidates may register for the elective modules.
 The curriculum is compiled in consultation with the Director of the School of Public Management and Administration.

 The programme extends over a minimum period of two years, but must be completed within four years after the first registration for the degree.
 The Dean may, at the recommendation of the Postgraduate Committee, cancel the registration of a student during any academic year if his/her academic progress is not satisfactory.